shubhamchdhary/TileClipper/README.md

 |   ├── labels
 |   ├── rates.pkl
 |
-└── extras: Has additional codes used.
+└── baselines: Has codes for the baselines.
 |
 └── src: This contains all the codes for TileClipper.
 |   ├── GT: Codes to generate tilelevel ground truth for calibration using Yolov5 and StrongSORT.